Specialisation Applied Food Safety

 First year

 The first period has no compulsory courses and students can choose two optional courses.
-Due to the large differences in backgrounds of the students, both in BSc degree (Food Technology or similar, Nutrition, Dietetics, Pharmacy) and nationality, it is often necessary for many students to catch up with Food Microbiology.
+Due to the large differences in educational backgrounds of students, both in BSc degree (Food Technology or similar, Nutrition, Dietetics, Pharmacy), it is often necessary for many students to catch up with Food Microbiology in period 1.

 The compulsory part of the programme starts in period 2 with the course Food Related Allergies and Intolerances.
 This course provides insights into the immunological and non-immunological background of adverse reactions to foods.
 The second course in period 2 is Food Law.
 As all food law is basically derived from a food safety perspective, this course is essential for the programme.